Native Library Initiative

 Through our Impact Library Program we provide no-cost little libraries where they’re needed most.
 Our Native Library Initiative is a branch of this program, focused on placing impact libraries in Native communities.

 In 2018, Little Free Library began this pilot project to increase book access on tribal lands with generous support from Amerigroup/Anthem Blue Cross Blue Shield.
 We also partnered with the Association of Tribal Archives, Libraries & Museums (ATALM), hosting a Little Free Library build at the 2018 ATALM conference.

 So far, a total of 69 Little Free Library book-sharing boxes have been placed on tribal lands.
-This coming year, we aim to exceed this number and continue bringing little libraries to areas where books are scarce.
+We aim to continue bringing little libraries to areas where books are scarce.
 If you know of a Native community that needs increased access to books, please encourage them to apply to our Impact Library Program.

 There is a Growing Literacy Crisis in the U.S.

 Today, more than 30 million adults cannot read or write above a third-grade level.
 In Native communities, the statistics are even more alarming, with Native youth regularly posting the lowest reading achievement scores in the nation.

 Books in the hands of children have a meaningful impact on improving literacy.
 The more books in or near the home, the more likely a child will learn and love to read.
 In tribal communities, book access is a challenge, as most do not have their own public libraries.

 Little Free Library book exchanges are a great vehicle for areas without easy access to books.
 We are proud to work with Native community leaders to establish little libraries and improve book access for all.

 Opportunities for Native Communities